Devpursuit/lesson-node-intro/README.md

 # 🧠 Intro to Node.js

-Welcome to your first Node.js lesson!
+Welcome to your first Node.js activity!

 ### ✅ What You'll Learn:
 - How to use the built-in `http` module